It is an eye disorder that results from vitamin A deficiency.

 People who consume low amounts of vitamin A:

-- Babies and young children living in poverty.
+- Babies and young children are living in poverty.

 - People, especially children, who are malnourished.

-- People, especially children, living in developing countries.
+- People, especially children, live in developing countries.

 People who have trouble absorbing vitamin A: